AlouiLouai/TrackingApp/server/README.md

 - I can copy schema from keyboard ( questDb interface ) but I can't execute 3 SQL statement that are linked :
    -> Intances should be a table linked to the big table ( that have Instances ) -> + the INNER JOIN third statement

+# Start the project :
+- npm i to install all used packages
+- npm start to run the local nodemon server